-All new scientific authors must be vetted by the PDG Representative Board (see Section 2.2.1) before they can be invited to contribute to PDG.
+All new scientific authors must be vetted by the PDG Representative Board based on scientific suitability (see Section 2.2.1) before they can be invited to contribute to the PDG.
 Technical Associates must be endorsed by the Head of PDG.